 See Note 10 - Tax Receivable Agreement.

 In April 2019, the Company completed the Reorganization Transactions and the IPO, which, among other things, resulted in Tradeweb Markets Inc. becoming the successor of Tradeweb Markets LLC for financial reporting purposes.
-As a result, earnings per share information for the pre-IPO period is not comparable to the earnings per share information for the post-IPO period.
-Therefore, earnings per share information is being presented separately for the pre-IPO and post-IPO periods.
-See Note 18 - Earnings Per Share for additional information. a) Presents information for Tradeweb Markets LLC (pre-IPO period). b) Presents information for Tradeweb Markets Inc. (post-IPO period).
+As a result, earnings per share information for the pre-IPO period is not comparable to the earnings per share information for the pre-IPO and post-IPO periods.
+See Note 18 - Earnings Per Share for additional information.

+a) Presents information for Tradeweb Markets LLC (pre-IPO period).

+b) Presents information for Tradeweb Markets Inc. (post-IPO period).